 With funding at a premium, Georgia Southern University’s parking and transportation department needed a solution that would not only help maximize resources, but allow administrators to easily prove the value of their service.

 School officials decided to turn to Passio Technologies’ passenger counting solution.
-The result is a streamlined operation and a system that is complemented equally by the school administrators who oversee its operations and the students who rely on the system to travel across campus.
+The result is a streamlined operation and a system that is complimented equally by the school administrators who oversee its operations and the students who rely on the system to travel across campus.

 Georgia Southern, a school of about 20,500 students located in Statesboro, Georgia, introduced passenger counting three years ago.
 Drivers use a tablet to manually count the 10,000 passengers who ride a bus on average each day; the 12-bus system transported more than 2.1 million passengers across its network last year, making it Passio’s largest customer by ridership.

 “We are always looking for ways to make the best use of our resources, and passenger counting ensures we have buses deployed on the routes where they make sense and where the ridership levels are present,” said Kristi Bryant, director of parking and transportation for Georgia Southern.
 “The team at Passio, in many ways, is an extension of my in-house team at the university.

 “We regularly pull and compile reports and adjusting service based on demands,” Bryant added.
 “The Passio solution provides me with the quick access to data and analytics I need to make decisions in real time that help us operate on a daily basis.”

 The school has limited on-campus parking options and no parking decks.
 But, as the school has expanded in recent years, there are fewer parking spaces available in surface lots.

 That trend is expected to continue as more lots are expected to be eliminated to make way for additional buildings to house classrooms and administrative staff.